Five years on, flight MH17 families call for justice

-KUALA LUMPUR (Reuters) - Family members of those aboard the downed Malaysia Airlines flight MH17 called on Wednesday for those responsible to be brought to justice, as they marked the fifth anniversary of the tragedy.
+KUALA LUMPUR, July 17 (Reuters) - Family members of those aboard the downed Malaysia Airlines flight MH17 called on Wednesday for those responsible to be brought to justice, as they marked the fifth anniversary of the tragedy.

 Flight MH17 was shot down on July 17, 2014, over territory held by pro-Russian separatists in eastern Ukraine.